Home » Madrid » Thyssen Museum tickets

 Thyssen Museum Second Floor layout

-On the day of your visit, you can pick up the free map and layout plan at the Museum’s entrance as well.
+On the day of your visit, you can also pick up the free map and layout plan at the Museum’s entrance.

 Besides the layout, you also get a handy guide to the masterpieces inside and where to find them.